Aunt Lou’s House

 Aunt Lou’s House - 2018

-Established in 2018, this little house is devoted to our educational programs.
-We currently offer STEAM activities, reading groups, and game days as part of our academic programs.
-This space also makes technology available to neighbors, including computers, printers, and wifi.
+Established in 2018, this little house was initially devoted to our educational programs.
+We offered STEAM activities, reading groups, and game days as part of our academic programs.
+This space was also utilized to make technology available to neighbors, including computers, printers, and wifi.
 Outdoor tutoring rooms were designed and built to extend the indoor space in partnership with the University of Memphis Architecture Department.

-A regular need from the Art Garden is access to technology.
-We saw a considerable increase during the pandemic as families applied for assistance programs.
-If individuals cannot travel to the library, they may not have access to the technology required to participate in society.
-CAG offers computer access, a printer, the ability to scan documents, and free wifi.
+A regular need for our neighbors in Binghampton has been access to technology.
+We saw a considerable increase during the COVID-19 pandemic as families applied for assistance programs.
+It became clear to us that if individuals cannot travel to the library, they may not have access to the technology required to participate in society.
+CAG then started offering computer access, a printer, the ability to scan documents, and free wifi.

 Outdoor classrooms were built with AIAS Design + Build Studio through the University of Memphis.
 These outdoor spaces doubled our participation capacity from the single 700-square-foot house.